openvswitch/ovs/Documentation/tutorials/ovs-advanced.rst

 SANDBOXFLAGS=-g`` will start the sandbox with ovs-vswitchd running under GDB in its own xterm if X is available.

+In addition, a set of GDB macros are available in ``utilities/gdb/ovs_gdb.py``.
+Which are able to dump various internal data structures.
+See the header of the file itself for some more details and an example.

 Motivation
 ----------